PNG Adventists mourn ferry deaths

 Lae, Papua New Guinea

 The body of Morobe Mission accountant, Belinda Kembu, is one of only five that have been found so far.
 A funeral service was held for her today at the Morobe Mission office in Lae.
 Pastor John Kembu Snr told those in attendance that his daughter was a gift from God to his family, the church, friends and to the her friends.
 He said, “God gives and He takes away, blessed be the Lord.”
-Pr Kembu thanked South Pacific Division president Dr Barry Oliver for sending messages of condolences to him and his family.
+Pastor Kembu thanked South Pacific Division president Dr Barry Oliver for sending messages of condolences to him and his family.
 He also thanked leaders of the Church in PNG.

-Pastor Geofferry Pomaleu, President of the Morobe Mission spoke at the funeral service.
+Pastor Geofferry Pomaleu, president of the Morobe Mission spoke at the funeral service.
 His text was 1 Thessalonians 4: 13-17, which he used to encourage the family, relatives and friends in reminding them that death is a sleep.
 "The next thing those who are in Christ will see is Jesus Christ," he said.
 "What they will hear is the jubilation of praise.
 The feeling and experience will be heaven.
 So we must be encouraged by the word of God that it is just a night’s sleep away that they will see Jesus.”
 Belinda Kembu's body will be flown back to Kimbe in West New Britain Province by the family for burial.
 At the time of the disaster, Ms Kembu was travelling with brother, John Kembu Jr, who was rescued.

 Three pastors from Bougainville Mission were aboard the ferry, along with family members, headed for the Omaura School of Ministry.
 Sovinta Samuel, along with his wife and baby, is still missing.
 Peter Murray, his wife and one child were rescued.
 Their other child has not been found.
 And the third pastor, John Mekevi, was saved.